 Share classes have different terms such as investment minimums (the minimum amount you need to invest) and different costs (how much you pay annually for your investment).
-Although share classes in a fund may have different investment terms, they all invest in the same portfolio of assets.

-The table below is a summary of our standard share classes and an explanation of who typically invests in them:
+The following is a summary of our standard share classes and an explanation of the typical investor:

 Share class Minimum initial investment levels (varies based on fund) Share class description Class A £1,000 These are bundled share classes and, in all instances, the highest priced share classes on offer.
 The client base predominantly consists of intermediaries whose businesses remain eligible for commission or legacy business.
 Class R £5,000,000 to £15,000,000 The client base predominantly consists of intermediaries whose businesses remain eligible for commission or rebates.
 Class U1 Class U2 £15,000,000 to £100,000,000 These share classes are offered to institutional investors who either satisfy the investment minimums or have agreed specific terms of business with Quilter Investors.
-The OCF of these share classes is lower than those for share classes A and R, considering the minimum investment size (approx. £100m +).
+The OCF of these share classes is lower than those for share classes A and R, considering the minimum investment size (approx. £100m+).